storybookjs/react-native/README.md

 npm run test-storybook -- -g "theme"
 ```

+You can also use the `-x` option similarly to exclude some stories.

 ### Provide Custom Loaders

 When we are running your stories, we don't use Webpack.
 So, we can't import files other than `.js` and `.json`.